Green Finance Research Advances 2025

 The economics of decarbonization commitments

-Authors: Keith Jin Deng Chan; Quentin Moreau (The Hong Kong University of Science and Technology); Han Wang
+Authors: Keith Jin Deng Chan, Quentin Moreau (The Hong Kong University of Science and Technology), Han Wang

 Can more ambitious NDCs also lead to economic growth?